 Filming Windborne: Call of the Canadian Rockies

-Windborne was filmed on the traditional territories of the Nakoda, Blackfoot, Tsuut’ina and K’tunaxa Nations; stewards of these mountains since time immemorial.
-The flight ride includes an important Indigenous perspective of the mountain range, which local Nations revere as “The Backbone of the World.”
+Windborne was filmed on the traditional territories of the Nakoda, Blackfoot, Tsuut’ina and K’tunaxa Nations.
+They are stewards of these mountains since time immemorial.
+The flight ride includes an important Indigenous perspective of the mountain range.
+Local First Nations revere the range as “The Backbone of the World.”

 Through collaboration and involvement from the Indigenous community, Windborne: Call of the Canadian Rockies weaves together the rich cultures and landscapes of the Canadian Rockies.